AMRC-FactoryPlus/edge-modbus-rest/README.md

 - `regType` - The register type such as `input`, `holding` (supported).
 - `startAddress` - the starting address of a read non incremented by 1.
 - `quantity` - the number of registers to read.
-- `dataType` - the data type to convert the reading to, such as `float/uint32/string`.

 | URL | Method | Description |
 |-----|--------|-------------|